aleph2c/learning_xslt_with_python/README.md

 create data search strings as you create your data transforms.
 Jinja2 is still a great tool for transforming small data structures, while XSLT can be used for arbitrarily large data sets.
-Both Jinja2 and XSLT are mini-languages; just as regular expressions are a mini-language.
+Both Jinja2 and XSLT are mini-languages; just as regular expressions are a mini-language (XPath >=2.0).

 I created this repo to learn XSLT and how it can be integrated with Python.
+I wanted something that had a lazy CLI (caches previous command inputs and uses them to minimize typing), and an experimental environment to try the different XSLT parsers.

 Python does not come with an XSLT parser, but you can install external libraries that integrate these parsers into Python.
-There are currently three versions of XSLT, but most open-source tools only support version "1.0".
+XSLT is current at version "3.0", but most open-source tools only support version "1.0".
 The XSLT technology is powerful, but it fell out of favour, as did XML and UML.
 These technologies came from a different time, where arbitrary amounts of formalism (and tedium) were accepted by the community.
 The position of an architect was a thing, and the water fall process was followed.
-Today, developers are more mercenary with their time, and they want immediate understanding and results.
+Today, developers seem to be more mercenary with their time, and they want immediate understanding and results.

 The community that supports XSLT and XML is very different from the open-source community.
 They seem to want to get paid for their work!

-I keep being drawn back to XML because of XPath.
-I continue to have to template data into other files and forms; in researching better ways to do this, I found XSLT.
-I guess I should learn it before I integrate it into my work.

-If you want to follow along, go and get a copy of "Beginning XSLT 2.0 From Novice to Professional" by Jeni Tennison, clone this repo and install the command line tools and the XSLT parsers.
+To follow along go and get a copy of "Beginning XSLT 2.0 From Novice to Professional" by Jeni Tennison, clone this repo and install the command line tools and the XSLT parsers.

-This package uses two XSLT python interpreters, the freely available lxml (support for XSLT version 1.0) and saxonpy (support for XSLT 1.0, 2.0 and 3.0).
-The saxonpy install will only work on Linux, if you want to build this for a mac, you will have to pull down the saxon c source files and build it locally.
+This package uses two XSLT python interpreters, the freely available lxml (support for XSLT version 1.0, XPath 1.0) and saxonpy (support for XSLT 1.0, 2.0 and 3.0, XPath 2.0).
+The saxonpy install will only work on Linux.
+(But as soon as I get access to a MAC I will make sure the saxonica parser works there too.)
-(the saxonica people want to be paid for their code and aren't making it easy to take it for free).

 It is very difficult to learn XML from a book.
-You have to have an extremely patient mind to learn the non-stop alphabet soup of acronyms before you get to your first program.
 If you are transcribing the book's examples, then trying to run those files through your python program, most of your time will be spent debugging, and not learning.
 XML books have a way of bleeding-away will-power.
 This repo tries to solve this problem; the book's examples are organized into separate chapter-folders, and a CLI tool is installed to make it easy to run a specific example and check its output and results.
 The CLI tool has a cache, so you only have to type the minimal number of things to get the result you want.

 To install the CLI, the two XSLT python parsers and the examples: